Second International: Background

 By the 1880s, the political and economic climate of Europe was shifting away from the mid-century dominance of liberal political economy.
 The Long Depression of the 1870s spurred a return to protectionism, exemplified by Germany's tariffs of 1879.
 Rapid industrialisation, especially in Germany, created a new urban proletariat and brought the "social question" to the forefront of public discussion.
-The expansion of suffrage in countries like Germany and France, and its extension in Britain in 1884, made it possible for mass political parties representing the working class to emerge.
+The expansion of suffrage in countries like Germany and France, and its extension in Britain in 1884, made it possible for mass political parliamentary parties representing the working class to emerge.
 As trade unions grew in strength and purpose, organised socialism evolved from a set of doctrines held by theorists into the creed of these new mass parties.

-The legacy of the First International, which had been formally dissolved in 1876 after its internal collapse in 1872, had awakened Europe to the possibility of international working-class action and had endowed the idea of "The International" with a potent, if partly mythical, revolutionary tradition.
-Several unsuccessful attempts had been made to revive the organization during the late 1870s and 1880s, notably at congresses in Ghent in 1877 and Chur, Switzerland, in October 1881.
+The legacy of the First International, which had split apart in 1872 (with one formally dissolving in 1876, and the majority of federations leaving for the anti-authoritarian International which in turn mostly faded) had awakened Europe to the possibility of international working-class action and had endowed the idea of "The International" with a potent, if partly mythical, revolutionary tradition.
+Several unsuccessful attempts had been made to create a unified all-socialist organization during the late 1870s and 1880s, notably at congresses in Ghent in 1877.
+An attempt to found a new International Chur, Switzerland, in October 1881.
 The Chur congress acknowledged that the time was not yet ripe for a formal relaunch, concluding that strong and properly organised national parties were essential preliminaries to the revival of the International upon a stable foundation.